 - Programmatic guaranteed is automated while automated guaranteed requires human involvement.

 In short, the major difference between both processes is the execution.
-The word “guaranteed’ is important here.
+If we talk about similarity, the word ‘guaranteed’ is important here.
 Both the buyer and seller are guaranteed to get something out of the deal.

 Programmatic guaranteed can be a bit tricky to implement.
 Aligning publisher’s DMP and agency DMP can be troublesome, and execution requires technical knowledge as well.
 However, if implemented correctly, the method can be fruitful and provide a better deal than other programmatic dealings.